JC72/JeffClegg_09_GoodReadMe_Generator/ExampleREADME.md

   ## Description

-  This is to generate a Good ReadMe file for project for GitHub.
+  This was a project to generate a Good ReadMe file for GitHub

   ## Links